 Our evaluation process for online applications and services attempts to address some of the common barriers to evaluating privacy practices.
 Privacy concerns and needs vary widely based on the app and the context where it is used.
 For example, it makes sense for a student information system to collect a home address; however, it wouldn't make sense for an online calculator to collect a home address.
 Because our evaluation process pairs a transparency evaluation with a qualitative evaluation, we can track what a policy covers alongside the strengths and weaknesses of how data is handled.
 Lastly, our summary evaluation allows us to highlight the implications of an app's privacy practices alongside the goals and contexts within which the app can be used.

 For more information about the Privacy Program click here.

 The policy annotator tool was developed to address common barriers to evaluating privacy policies.
 The easy-to-use tool makes evaluating privacy policies easier to complete while also identifying privacy concerns in context.
-The policy annotator pairs a transparency evaluation with a qualitative evaluation to highlight the implications of the application or service's privacy practices, that when completed provides an evaluation tier and overall score for the product.
-The following videos illustrate the different features of the policy annotator tool and how to complete basic or full evaluations:
+The policy annotator pairs a transparency evaluation with a qualitative evaluation to highlight the implications of the application or service's privacy practices, that when completed provides a Privacy Rating and overall score for the product.